The Royal Canadian Legion responds: 2023 federal budget

-OTTAWA, March 28, 2023 (GLOBE NEWSWIRE) -- The Royal Canadian Legion is trusting that the 2023 budget commitment of $156.7 million dollars announced today to help support military and RCMP Veterans, will do just that – and in tangible ways.
+/EIN News/ -- OTTAWA, March 29, 2023 (GLOBE NEWSWIRE) -- The Royal Canadian Legion is trusting that the 2023 budget commitment of $156.7 million dollars announced today to help support military and RCMP Veterans, will do just that – and in tangible ways.

 “We are happy to see this proposed spending,” says Bruce Julian, Dominion President.
 “But it needs to be properly targeted.
 We would like more clarity on exactly how it will be spent.
 This funding should go where it’s needed most, and in a way that directly benefits Veterans and clears the backlog.”